-After nearly 10 years of writing Kauai Eclectic, it's time for a change.
+After nearly 10 years of writing Kauai Eclectic, and nearly 3 million views, it's time for a change.
 I'm in a very different place — literally and figuratively — than I was when I started this blog.
 My muse was crying out for a new venue, and here it is:

 Please visit my new site, where I will be writing about science, agriculture, GMOs, tourism, philosophy, politics and whatever strikes my fancy.
 Thanks so much for reading Kauai Eclectic, and to those who have offered words of support and donations, a special mahalo nui loa!
 A hui hou!